 - C: Enclosure identify light

-- A constant light indicates the identify state, which is used to identify a part.
+- A constant light indicates the identify state for the enclosure or for a resource within the enclosure.

-- No light indicates that the system is operating normally.
+- No light indicates that no resources in the enclosure are being identified.

 - D: Attention light

 - No light indicates that the system is operating normally.

-- A blinking light indicates that the system requires attention.
+- A solid light indicates that the system requires attention.

 - E: USB port

 - F: Enclosure fault roll-up light

-- A constant light indicates a fault in the system.
+- A constant light indicates a fault indicator active in the system.

 - No light indicates that the system is operating normally.

 - G: Function/Data display

 - H: Decrement button

 - I: Enter button

 - J: Increment button

 - K: Pinhole reset button

 - 4. Observe the following after pressing the power button:

 - The power-on light begins to blink faster.

-- The system cooling fans are activated after approximately 30 seconds and begin to accelerate to operating speed.

-Progress indicators, also referred to as checkpoints, appear on the control panel display while the system is being started.
+- The system cooling fans are activated after approximately 30 seconds and begin to accelerate to operating speed. - Progress indicators, also referred to as checkpoints, appear on the control panel display while the system is being started.
 The power-on light on the control panel stops blinking and remains on, indicating that system power is on.